Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

     - **Inactive**
         Select this option to deactivate the trigger temporarily.

 9. Enter the priority for the process execution in the *Process priority* field.
 The priority is specified with a positive integer.
-The greater the number, the higher the priority.
+The higher the number, the higher the priority that a process has.
+When the workers take a new process for processing, they first check which waiting process has the highest priority.
+The process with the highest priority is then processed first.
 <!---NEU bitte prüfen,-->
 10. Specify whether there may only be one single process for this workflow and this entity.
 This allows you to prevent a single entity from being edited multiple times by a process.
-This might be an issue in asynchronous processing.
-To do this, click the *Unique check* drop-down list.
+For example, this might be an issue in asynchronous processing.

+    Click the *Unique check* drop-down list.
 You have the following options:
     - **Yes**
-        There are no other processes for this entity and this workflow.
+        Select **Yes**, if you want to ensure that this is the only process available for this entity and this workflow.
     - **No**
-        There may be other processes for this entity and this workflow.
+        Select **No**, if you are okay with other processes processing this entity and this workflow.

     > [Info] As soon as all fields are completed, the ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add) button to add a condition is displayed.